WVam/toolscript-docs/FinishCrossExam.md

 ```

 ### Remarks:
 You cannot chose which Cross-examination to finish, as there should be only one playing.
-This instruction will end the currently playing Cross-examination.
+This Instruction will end the currently playing Cross-examination.

 ---
 [Back to overview](index.md)